University of Saskatchewan academics: Research

 1967 saw the origin of the Department of Computational Science at the U of S. Just 29 years later in 1996, the department's research was rated as Number 1 by the Institute for Scientific Information in terms of influence in this field.
 University of Saskatchewan-owned Canadian Light Source opened in 2004, and is an internationally renowned synchrotron science facility.
 The linear accelerator was the precursor to the Canadian Light source for molecular and nuclear physics research.
 The U of S synchrotron has produced a world leader in agriculture biotechnology and livestock genomics which also feature breakthroughs in chemistry, geochemistry, pharmacology and proteomics.
-Winter wheat projects, rust resistant wheat strains, and development of rapeseed were just a few of the agricultural research developments.
+Winter wheat projects, rust resistant wheat strains, and the development of rapeseed were just a few of the agricultural research developments.

 Endowment

 The University of Saskatchewan had endowments worth $136.7 million at fiscal year-end 2007.
-The Western Grains Research Foundation is among several others that have provided to the university an ongoing endowment research fund.
+The Western Grains Research Foundation is among several others that have provided the university with an ongoing endowment research fund.